UK says Russian aircraft fired missile near British spy plane over Black Sea | Law-Order

 - Country:

 A Russian fighter jet released a missile near an unarmed British spy plane patrolling in international airspace over the Black Sea on Sept.
-29, defence minister Ben Wallace said on Thursday.
+29, UK defence minister Ben Wallace said, in an apparent accident and not a deliberate escalation of tensions.
+Britain has condemned Russia for invading Ukraine and hit Moscow with punitive sanctions while giving military and civil support to Kyiv, and relations between the two countries are at historic lows.

-Wallace told parliament that Russia had blamed the issue on a technical malfunction and that British aircraft were now being accompanied by fighter aircraft escorts.
-He said Britain suspended patrols following the incident and had expressed the government's concerns to Russian Defence Minister Sergei Shoigu.
+Wallace told parliament he had expressed the government's concerns over the incident to Russian Defence Minister Sergei Shoigu, and in reply Russia on Oct.
+10 said they had investigated and blamed it on a technical malfunction.
+"We don't consider this a deliberate escalation by the Russians, our analysis would concur it was a malfunction," Wallace told parliament.

-"A reply by the Russian Minister of Defence on the 10th of October, stated that they have conducted an investigation into the circumstances of the incident and stated it was a technical malfunction of the SU 27 fighter," Wallace said.
-"They also acknowledged that the incident took place in international airspace."
+"However, it is a reminder of quite how dangerous things can be when you choose to use your fighters in the manner that the Russians have done over many periods of time."
+He said Russia acknowledged that the incident took place in international airspace, adding that patrols have now resumed, and British aircraft were now being accompanied by fighter aircraft escorts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)